jwang93/Pin-Crack/README.md

 4. I record the guess count

-I will shuffle between 10 PINs:
+I will shuffle between 10 PINs

 1. 1234
 2. 5555
 3. 2001